-The Palliative Approach to Care is the foundational course in de Souza Institute's comprehensive Education in Palliative Care course series (EPC).
-The course series is built on the 2017 de Souza online palliative care course, Interprofessional Education in Palliative and End of Life Care - Oncology (iEPEC-O)1
+Symptom Assessment and Management in Palliative Care is the second course in de Souza Institute's comprehensive Education in Palliative Care (EPC) course series.
+The course series is built on the 2017 de Souza online course, interprofessional Education in Palliative and End of Life Care - Oncology (iEPEC-O1).